-The Minam River Lodge garden provides our chefs with a progression of greens, vegetables, and aromatic herbs, inspiring seasonally focused dishes made with each day’s harvest.
+Our wilderness garden and unique timber-frame greenhouse provide the kitchen with a progression of greens, vegetables and aromatic herbs from May through October, inspiring seasonally focused dishes with each day’s harvest.